1607 Corlies Avenue, Neptune NJ 07753

 For a picture gallery of the Senior Center Holiday parties (Dec 16 & 18), CLICK HERE

 For cancellations tune to radio stations 94.3FM The Point, 92.7 WOBM FM, 1160 WOBM AM or 101.5FM or go online, log on to 943thepoint.com and go to Storm Watch.

 Great programs are offered every day.
 Join us now.

 Anyone interested in learning more about the Center or any upcoming programs and events at the Center, Monday - Friday, 9:30am - 3:30pm for information call 732-988-8855.

 The “S.H.I.P.” program offered at the Neptune Township Department of Senior Services, provides assistance with insurance forms and health coverage options for senior citizens.
 S.H.I.P counselors are available to assist with bills, claim forms or to simply answer any questions that seniors may have regarding health insurance.
 For more information or to schedule an appointment, feel free to contact Ellen or Kris at the Senior Center.

 Barbara Neuman, Township Senior and S.H.I.P.
-Counselor is pictured assisting a senior with health insurance questions.
+Counselor, Arlene Broza, is pictured assisting a senior with health insurance questions.

 Nutrition Counseling Available

 Registered Dietician, Diane West, provides individual and/or group diet and nutrition sessions for Seniors.
 Diane holds educational forums on a variety of topics every other month at the Center to inform seniors of the importance of good nutrition and maintaining a healthy lifestyle.
 She is also available to assist seniors on a one-on-one basis.